Research programmes and networks that received funding in spring 2017

 Research programmes are intended to be a support for furthering and developing collaboration across the faculties and disciplinary domain, with the long-term target of developing self-organised research environments with external funding.
 The programme has received SEK 1 million per year, for two years.

-- From Close Reading to Distant Reading
+- From Close Reading to Distant Reading (link to web page)

-Primary applicant and research leader, Johan Svedjedal, Professor of Literature, with focus on literary sociology.
+Primary applicant and research leader, Johan Svedjedal, Professor of Literature, with focus on literary sociology. (link to web page)

-- Exploring Rules and Principles in Citizenship
+- Exploring Rules and Principles in Citizenship (link to web page)

 Primary applicant and research leader Patricia Mindus, Associate Professor of Philosophy.